livebud/duo/Readme.md

 To fully support server-side rendering a reactive frontend language like Svelte, you'd need a Javascript interpreter on the server.

 Unfortunately there's not currently a single good solution for rendering JS in Go.
-Each solution has tradeoffs.
+Each solution has its own tradeoffs.

 Instead, I'd like to experiment with a server-side rendering algorithm that will skip over any unknown expressions on the server-side and let client-side hydration fill in any gaps.

+I'd like to start with Svelte support, but I'd like to eventually to eventually extend the template language to support concepts like utility-first CSS and Typescript out of the box.

 ## Development